-In this article, we go through a real example of a standard paper LBO problem set that you’ll encounter in pre-MBA private equity Associate interviews.
+In this article, we go through a standard paper LBO example problem set that you’ll encounter in pre-MBA private equity Associate interviews.

 This one is very similar to the ones you’ll encounter in most interviews.

 You should do this problem set on a piece of paper and pen.

 If you haven’t read our guide to crush paper LBO in private equity interviews, you should do that first.
 There, we lay out the structure you should follow along with tips to avoid the common mistakes.
 You can find that article here.